 Why would you choose a low income credit card?

-There are plenty of reasons why you may choose to apply for a low income credit card.
 First and foremost, a low income credit card provides access to credit.
-Helping to ease your cashflow, a credit card can help you cover purchases that you may not be able to pay for upfront, to then pay them off before interest starts accruing.
+Helping to ease your cashflow, a credit card can help you cover purchases that you may not be able to pay for upfront, and then pay them off before interest starts accruing.

 Having a low income credit card could also help you build your credit.
-If you have a few blips on your credit file, you may want to start rebuilding your credit by acting responsibly.
-You may be able to do this by using your card, not spending more than you can afford to pay back, and by clearing your balance each month by the due date.
+If you have a few blips on your credit file, you might be hoping to rebuild your credit by acting responsibly.
+Credit cards help to do that, as long as you spend within your means, and clear your credit card balance each month so you don't have any debt.

 What does a low income credit card have to offer?

-- Lower minimum income requirements: As we mentioned – and as its name suggests – a low income credit card is designed for applicants who have a lower annual income.
-If you have an annual income between $15,000 and $25,000, you may find approval in a low income credit card.
+- Lower minimum income requirements: A low income credit card is designed for applicants who have a lower annual income.
+If you have an annual income between $15,000 and $25,000, you might be approved for a low income credit card.

 - Low annual fee: Low income credit cards tend to have low annual fees.
-This can help you to save money year-to-year, but it should be noted that because these cards have lower annual fees, you will usually find they have fewer features as well.
+This can help you to save money year-to-year, but usually come with fewer features.
 Keep an eye out for promotional $0 annual fee introductory offers, but be aware of what the standard annual fee is, and make sure it’s affordable.

-- Lower interest rates: While some low income credit cards have high purchase rates, you may find a suitable option with a lower purchase rate.
-If you think you may not be able to clear your balance each month, a card with a low purchase rate could offer more savings in the long run.
+- Lower interest rates: If you think you may not be able to clear your balance each month, comparing cards for one with a low interest rate could offer more savings in the long run.

-- Low credit limits: When you apply for a credit card, the card provider determines how much credit to extend to you.
+- Low credit limits: When you apply for a credit card, the card provider determines how much credit they'll let you use each month.
 This is your credit limit.
-As you have a lower income, it’s likely your credit limit will be lower.
+If you have a lower income, it's likely your credit limit will be lower.
 But, this can help to avoid spending more than you can afford, by keeping a manageable limit on your spending.

-- Interest free days: Most credit cards offer interest free days on purchases, though the number of days will depend on the card.
-To take advantage of this feature, you usually have to clear your balance each month.
+- Interest-free days: Most credit cards offer interest-free days on purchases, though the number of days will depend on the card.
+To take advantage of interest-free days, you usually have to clear your balance each month.

 - Basic features: For the most part, low income credit cards are pretty basic.
 In general, low cost cards are no frills.
-That means it’s unlikely you’ll find a low income credit card with perks like a rewards program, insurance covers, or a personal concierge service.
-However, if you’re trying to save money and simply want access to credit, this is no bad thing.
+That means it's unlikely you'll find a low income credit card with perks like a rewards program, insurance covers, or a personal concierge service.
+However, if you're trying to save money and simply want access to credit, it's a pretty good trade-off.

 Low Income Credit Cards - Frequently Asked Questions